Learning Methods - Thinking Styles - Teaching Methods

 is a reference model

-architecture, suitable for many software-intensive, real-time control
+architecture, suitable for many software-intensive, real-time

 problem domains.
 RCS is a reference model architecture that defines the